Chadron, Nebraska

-Chadron (/ˈʃædrən/ SHAD-rən) is a city and the county seat of Dawes County, in the state of Nebraska in the Great Plains region of the United States.
-The population was 5,851 at the 2010 census.
-This city is the location of Chadron State College.
+Chadron (/ˈʃædrən/ SHAD-rən) is a city in and the county seat of Dawes County, Nebraska, United States, in the Great Plains region.
+The population was 5,206 at the 2020 census.

+The city is home to an 11-story high-rise on the campus of Chadron State College, with the building being the tallest in the Nebraska Panhandle.

+Description

 Chadron also is the United States Forest Service headquarters of the Nebraska and Samuel R. McKelvie National Forests, and the Buffalo Gap, Fort Pierre, and Oglala National Grasslands.
 The Museum of the Fur Trade is located near Chadron, at the site of the American Fur Company's former Bordeaux Trading Post.

 History

 Succeeding cultures of indigenous peoples lived in the area for thousands of years.
 In historic times, tribes such as the Oglala Lakota (Oglala Sioux Tribe), Cheyenne and others lived in the area.
 The Sioux used this territory as a hunting ground after pushing other tribes to the west.